 The College’s foundation was established in 1977 by Paulines Lloyd Waddy and Robert Albert.
 Garnering support from a wide circle of friends with connections to their old College they were able to grow a capital fund that totalled $78,584 by the time of the first AGM in December 1978.
-At that time there were approximately 1,000 living Paulines and over 300 had made a donation, including 22 who had already become Life Members.
+At that time there were approximately 1,000 living Paulines and over 300 had made a donation, including 22 who had already become Life Donors.

 Trust.
 The Foundation’s funds are held in trust for the future of the College.
 Under its Trust Deed the Trustees are the Warden and Fellows which ensures the Foundation funds are overseen by the College but management is vested in the Foundation Board of Directors.
 Their principle roles are to raise funds through appeals and to manage the fund so that every dollar given is added to the capital sum for growth.

 The need.
 The Foundation supports an extensive scholarship program and in 2021 gave $725,000 to the College to fund places for 85 students needing full-, half- and quarter-scholarships as well as bursaries.
 It also helps with the maintenance and conservation of the sandstone buildings and the other heritage works on a long-term basis as well as providing an annual maintenance budget that minimizes the impact these costs have on student fees.

 When called for the Foundation also provides state-of-the-art student facilities and supports development initiatives such as the recently built Ivan Head and McMillan Buildings.